 Bron: So what’s the funniest thing that’s ever happened to you with a little student.
 I’m talking like kindergarten, grade one, type of age.

 Joe (Mr D): Perfect.
-So kindergarteners are my favourite, especially when they swear, because-
+So kindergarteners are my favorite, especially when they swear, because-

 Bron: When they swear?

-Bron: That’s your favourite, you said your favourite part of teaching, just hearing their sweet little angelic voices-
+Bron: That’s your favorite, you said your favorite part of teaching, just hearing their sweet little angelic voices-

 Joe (Mr D): I will belly laugh.
 It’s so funny.
 I’m just like, just go to class, just go to class.
 And I don’t even teach kindergarten.
 That’s probably part of the reason why I love it, because they’re not my kids.
 You know?